Free Shipping On US Orders Over $100

 The black pakka wood yo handle is attached to the blade with 3 stainless rivets and a lovely angled stainless bolster.

-We are very excited by this new line of knives which represent a really great value and perfect pathway into the world of Japanese knives.
+We are very excited by this new line of knives which represent a really great value and a perfect pathway into the world of Japanese knives.

-Blade Length: 166mm
+Blade Length: 166 mm

-Spine Thickness at Heel: 1.9mm
+Spine Thickness at Base: 1.9 mm

 Blade Height at Heel: 42.5 mm